Kaysims/Grip-Club/README.md

 </details><br />

 4. When the lighthouse test was run for the mobile device performance was given a mark of 83 points across all pages.
 The error read "Reduce the impact of third-party code".
 After googling this error I found that the font-awsome script needed to include an async.
-The async tells the browser not to download the file right away, which then allows the browser to focus on parsing the HTML.
+The async tells the browser not to download the file immediately, allowing the browser to focus on parsing the HTML.
 After adding the async this error is no longer showing.

 <details><summary><b>Performance Bug Found</b></summary>